ylyu-fly/labwebsite/content/sections/section2.md

 **Bianca Estores**

 I am currently a second year undergraduate student pursuing a major in Cell Biology and Neuroscience as well as a minor in Cognitive Science.
 I joined the Lyu Lab in Fall 2023 with hopes of gaining research experience while learning more about cognitive behaviors and complex brain systems in smaller species such as *Drosophila* to get a better understanding of the human brain.
-On my free time, I enjoy doing physical activities such as lifting, climbing, and sports, as well as doing more leisurely activities such as singing, playing the guitar, gaming, and making arts
+On my free time, I enjoy doing physical activities such as lifting, climbing, and sports, as well as doing more leisurely activities such as singing, playing the guitar, gaming, and making arts.

+**Selin Altunyay**

+Hello!
+My name is Selin Altunyay!
+I am a First Year Rutgers Student and I am pursuing a major in Molecular Biology and Biochemistry.
+My ultimate career goal is to work in the medical field as a doctor.
+Though I am an MBB major, I am also deeply interested in Cognitive Science and Neuroscience, as well as Genetics.
+Outside of science, my hobbies are dancing, drawing, and playing the piano.
+I also really love cats, and I have a pet cat myself!

 #### Alumni